What is Estate Recovery?

 Medicaid is a State and Federally funded program that pays for healthcare if you have limited income.
 The Federal government requires state Medicaid programs to seek recovery from the estates of certain deceased beneficiaries who have received benefits from a state Medicaid program.

 Under the Estate Recovery program, the Michigan Department of Health and Human Services (MDHHS) will seek repayment of benefits received from Medicaid.
-Under some circumstances, the state may choose not to seek recovery from your estate.
+Under some circumstances, the state may choose not to seek or may defer recovery from your estate.

 Who is Subject to Estate Recovery?

 Estate Recovery only applies to Medicaid beneficiaries who:

 - are 55 years of age or older; and

 - have received long-term care services anytime on or after September 30, 2007.